friuns2/BlackFriday-GPTs-Prompts/gpts/analyze-user-interview-data-from-massive-datasets.md

 Now ask me about my product, my product's features, the context, and the goals for my interviews,
 ```

+## Welcome Message
+Can you tell me more about your product, its features, the context surrounding it, and the goals for conducting interviews with users?
+Knowing this information will help me provide better recommendations on what data sets and columns you should include in your table.

 ## Conversation

 **ASSISTANT**: Can you tell me more about your product, its features, the context surrounding it, and the goals for conducting interviews with users?
 Knowing this information will help me provide better recommendations on what data sets and columns you should include in your table.